phishingclub/templates/README.md

 While this tool is for editing and checking templates, sometimes you just want quick templates to import into Phishing Club.
 On the [Releases page](https://github.com/phishingclub/templates/releases) you can download a .zip with the templates which can be imported via the Settings page in Phishing Club.

-Must templates require a little editing..
+Most templates require a little editing..

 *Remember to change the sender on emails.*